Adam Driver and Greta Gerwig star in this ambitious and playful adaptation of Don DeLillo's 80s novel, which has long been considered unfilmable.

 December 08, 2022

-UPDATE, December 8, 2022: White Noise streams via Netflix from December 30.
+UPDATE, December 17, 2022: White Noise screens in Australian cinemas from Thursday, December 8, and streams via Netflix from Friday, December 30.

 We're all dying.
 We're all shopping.
 We're all prattling relentlessly about our days and routines, and about big ideas and tiny specifics as well.
 As we cycle through this list over and over, again and again, rinsing and repeating, we're also all clinging to whatever distracts us from our ever-looming demise, our mortality hovering like a black billowing cloud.
 In White Noise, all of the above is a constant.
 For the film's second of three chapters, a dark swarm in the sky is literal, too.
 Adapted from Don DeLillo's 1985 novel of the same name — a book thought unfilmable for the best part of four decades — by Marriage Story writer/director Noah Baumbach, this bold, playful survey of existential malaise via middle-class suburbia and academia overflows with life, death, consumerism and the cacophony of chaos echoing through our every living moment.
 Oh, and there's a glorious supermarket dance number as one helluva finale, because why not?